nkartashov/NKrawler/README.md

 Web crawler with index functionality

 To use:
-0. Install dependencied via pip install -r requirements.txt
+00. Install dependencied via pip install -r requirements.txt
+0. Run nltk_download.py and download files to one of the default locations
 1. python main.py
 2. Input desired url & depth
 3. Make inqueries